filmaj/arc.codes.next/src/docs/en/reference/functions/scheduled-functions.md

 ## Overview

 Scheduled functions are functions that are invoked at specified times and can be used in conjunction with event functions to send messages on a schedule.
 Architect uses [CloudWatch Events](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/ScheduledEvents.html) to create rules that self-trigger on an automated schedule using cron or rate expressions.
-All scheduled events use UTC time zone and the minimum precision for schedules is 1 minute.
+All scheduled events use the UTC time zone, and the minimum precision for schedules is 1 minute.

 **Sections**
 [Getting Started](#getting-started)